justinpecott/breadcrumbs/README.md

 # Breadcrumbs: Archiving and Summarizing Your Stars and Page from Feedbin 🍔

-A Python tool to manage your Feedbin starred articles and Pages feed entries with automatic AI-powered summaries using Kagi's Universal Summarizer.
+A Python tool to archive your Feedbin starred articles and Pages feed entries with automatic AI-powered summaries using Kagi's Universal Summarizer.

 ## Features

 - Fetches entries from your Feedbin "Pages" feed and starred articles
 - Generates AI summaries for new entries using Kagi's Universal Summarizer API
 - Archives full web pages using monolith (self-contained HTML with embedded resources)
+- **Beautiful web interface** - Browse and search your entries with a Feedbin-inspired UI
 - Merges new entries with existing data while preserving history
 - Automatically backs up data with timestamps before updates
 - Outputs structured JSON with entry metadata and summaries